FernandaPsihas/FernandaPsihas.github.io/_posts/2023-08-08-AI-monstrance.md

 <br>

-I had a sad moment, really.
-Thinking about this.
+I had a sad moment, really, thinking about this.

 <br>

 It is not the robot’s fault, of course.
 It did the best it could.
 It is the input data that is the problem.
 It is but a symptom of the culture, which has forgotten about Christianity and Christ, to the point that any of this is just not a thing the internet cares about in the least bit.
 The culture is not just no longer Christian.
 It is not even actively hateful of Christianity nearly as much as we sometimes think it is.
-The culture is forever forgetting about and washing away Christ from its memory.
+The culture is just forgetting.
+This world has been washing away Christ from its memory in a wave of the comparatively irrelevant.

 <br>